 When to Remove Empty Boxes

-To avoid these issues, it's advisable to remove empty boxes from your delivery events immediately after creating them.
-This proactive step helps in two key ways:
+To avoid these issues, it's advisable to remove empty boxes from an Active Order immediately after closing the orders.
+This proactive step helps in three key ways:

 How to Remove Empty Boxes